mcaceresb/gre-cli-words/essay-tips.md

 If you can find them, read 5s and 6s and try to figure out what makes a 6 a 6.
-Don't be afraid to be pedantic, and definitely write practice essays.
+Don't be afraid to be pedantic!
+They like that.

 1. For the issue essay:
     - Choose a FIRM position and DO NOT WAFFLE: Either agree or disagree.
 The person grader won't care and the e-grader DEFINITELY won't care.
 What matters is that you can structure an argument coherently.